We all know what stress is, right? But what is the difference between work pressure and work stress? When does work pressure become stress?

 Sure, some days will be more stressful than others, so it’s important not to overreact to small, short-lived changes in your behaviour, but to be able to recognise if you have felt constantly stressed for up to a month or more, and your behaviour has noticeably changed because of it.
 This is when you should seek help from your GP.
 Work pressure will affect us in different ways at different times and when it becomes stress is usually a combination of personal life and working life factors.
 Stress also doesn’t just affect the individual, but their families, colleagues and employers (financially from paying sick pay / paying replacement staff / lost production / increased frequency of accidents etc).

-The Health And Safety Executive (HSE), is an independent regulator with over 40 years’ experience helping prevent work-related injury, ill health and death of the UK’s work force.
+The Health And Safety Executive (HSE), is an independent regulator with over 40 years’ of experience helping prevent work-related injury, ill health and death in the UK’s work force.

 Their definition of stress is ‘the adverse reaction a person has to excessive pressure or other types of demand placed upon them’.
 They have produced Management Standards and guidelines on work-related stress to help employers manage the causes of work-related stress.
 Their model is based on 6 areas at work that can lead to stress if not properly managed: